 Michelle Paznokas focuses on complex medical malpractice litigation and catastrophic personal injury cases.

-She has contributed to numerous successful cases, including as co-counsel on litigation that produced a $4.7 million jury verdict in Montgomery County for the widow of a 58-year-old man who died after developing a bacterial infection that his primary care physician failed to diagnose.
+Prior to that case, she was co-counsel in litigation that produced a $4.7 million jury verdict in Montgomery County for the widow of a 58-year-old man who died after developing a bacterial infection that his primary care physician failed to diagnose.

 While in law school, Paznokas interned at an immigration non-profit organization, taught criminal law as a Dean’s Scholar, and served as the executive notes editor on the law review at the Kline School of Law, which published her article on exploring the protection of abused and neglected immigrant youth.
 The article was later republished and distributed to immigration law practitioners by LexisNexis.